aagoldingay/learn_platform/01_serverless_architecture/01_serverless_architecture.md

 ## Aims
 - Deploy simple, serverless functions to a cloud provider, passing messages between them.
-- A personal-first outage on a platform that isn't Azure.
+- A personal-first outing on a platform that isn't Azure.

 ## Scenario
 Spike the setup and execution of basic serverless architecture containing two functions.
 A sender and receiver.
 The contents of the sender's payloads is not important, but must be understood and processed by the receiver.